Scuzz3y/scuzz3y.github.io/_drafts/how-to-secure-p2p.md

 Global Trust is a combination of direct and indirect trust.
 In global trust, direct trust is more heavily weighted as the transaction history increases between peers and they become more confident with the tasks they perform.
 This global trust metric allows for peers to compare both their and other’s experiences with a peer.
 If a peer has a very low indirect trust metric, however, has a high direct trust metric, the global trust metric will reflect this poor satisfaction rates of others by decreasing global trust, even though direct trust is high.

 ## Feedback Credibility
+Feedback credibility is a metric of combined feedback from all of the hosts that an agent has encountered while in the P2P network.
+This metric is computed based on the recommendations of previous transactions of a host.
+This metric would serve as an overall recommendation as to whether to trust a host based on transaction history and is updated over time.

 ## Decay Model
 The decay model metric shows that as a significant amount of time passed by then the trust of the absent peer will decrease.
 This is in place to counter dynamic malicious peers.
 Dynamic malicious peers will slow their transaction to hide if they believe they are close to detection.
 Therefore, if a peer doesn’t make any transactions for a period of time it could be suspect for malicious activity.
 Also it is hard to determine if the peer was able to maintain the trust level during the time of no transactions.
 Due to this, a significant gap between transaction is considered a negative and will result in a decline in trust relative to time.
 In addition to this if a low transaction host suddenly starts making many significantly more transactions it will also be suspect for malicious activity, because the peer may have been compromises and it acting unusual.
 In summary, the time decay metric measures the time between transactions and based on transaction history determines if a peer is trustworthy.

 ## Deviation Reliability
+Deviation reliability is the the range of trust metrics we are willing to accept and connect to.
+Having the deviation reliability allows a metric to counter dynamic hosts which raises or lowers trust scores in order to appear trustworthy.
+This metric allows us to track these changes in order to see how a hosts trust changes over time and if it is with in our acceptable trust values.

 ## Final Trust
+Using the expected trust and confidence values of a host we can calculate a final trust value which will be deterministic of whether a host is trustworthy overall.
+This final trust metric wil take the other trust metrics into account, assuming that the values of the other metrics are valid.
+Overall, the final trust value should be within an acceptable range and will limit the number of malicious hosts that fabricate their trust levels.

 # Future Work
-## For Current Literature - TODO: Will be updated in paper
+## For Current Literature
 From current literature, time decay models, chord PKI and similar methods seem to be the most beneficial in securing P2P networks.
-In the time decay model, < Chase help pls >
+The time decay model, helps fight two vulnerabilities in P2P networks.
+These vulnerabilities are dynamic hosts and shilling attacks [6].
+Dynamic hosts will change way they attack if they think that they me discovered.
+These malicious hosts are often troublesome because they change in ways that some trust models won’t anticapiate.
+The shilling attack is where malicious hosts make false transactions in order to increase the trust values of malicious hosts while decreasing the trust values of non-malicious hosts.

 Methods which allow trust values to be assigned to hosts to determine if a transaction should be made, similar to a time-decay model, could help secure P2P by enabling hosts to make better decisions with whom they connect to.
 Also continued research in adapting PKI to work with the desired properties of P2P networks may prove to be another method of which to secure P2P networks.